 5.3.
-Comparative studies of the early life histories of yellowfin and Pacific bluefin

-In 2011, the IATTC, Kindai University (KU) of Japan, and the Autoridad de los Recursos Acuáticos de Panamá (ARAP) began a 5-year comparative study of the reproductive biology and early life history of yellowfin and Pacific bluefin tunas (Science and Technology Research Partnership for Sustainable Development, SATREPS).
-The joint research project was funded through March 2016 by the Japan International Cooperation Agency (JICA) and Japan Science and Technology Agency (JST), and has been conducted mostly at the Achotines Laboratory and the Fisheries Laboratories of Kindai University in Wakayama Prefecture, Japan.
-Comparative studies have been continued during 2017-2019 using existing program funding from Kindai University and the IATTC.
+Comparative studies of the early life histories of yellowfin and Pacific bluefin and Pacific bluefin tunas (Science and Technology Research Partnership for Sustainable Development, SATREPS).
+The joint research project was funded through March 2016 by the Japan International Cooperation Agency (JICA) and Japan Science and Technology Agency (JST) and has been conducted mostly at the Achotines Laboratory and the Fisheries Laboratories of Kindai University in Wakayama Prefecture, Japan.
+Comparative studies have been continued during 2017-2020 using existing program funding from Kindai University and the IATTC.
 The studies are the first in the world to investigate important comparative aspects of the reproductive biology, genetics, and early life histories of Pacific bluefin tuna and yellowfin tuna.
 Although Pacific bluefin are temperate to subtropical and yellowfin are tropical to subtropical in their adult life histories, the early life stages of both species require warm-water (> 24°C) ecosystems as nursery grounds, thus providing a common background for comparative studies.
-Experimental results are being used to comparatively model mortality processess occurring during the pre-recruit life stages of both species.
+Experimental results are being used to comparatively model mortality processes occurring during the pre-recruit life stages of both species.
 An additional objective of the project is to develop technologies for the rearing and study of juvenile yellowfin, including sea-cage culture.
 As noted above (Section 5.1), in 2015 early-juvenile yellowfin were transferred to and reared in a sea cage just offshore from the Achotines Laboratory.
 Juveniles from this rearing series survived up to 158 days after hatch.
-Experimental research on yellowfin juveniles at the Achotines Laboratory will be emphasized during 2019-2020.
+Experimental research on yellowfin juveniles at the Achotines Laboratory will be emphasized during 2020-2021.